Visit our state of the art facility in Edinburgh

 The level of comfort depends on the removal technique recommended.
 Laser Removal is virtually pain free.
 In more sensitive areas, it is described as feeling like the flick of an elastic band.
 For Excision Removal and Cryotherapy, the area will be numbed with a local anaesthetic so you won’t feel anything.
 After treatment the skin left behind may be tender for a few days and will need to be covered.
 It’s also best to use a strong sunscreen on the area for six months, as it will be more sensitive to sunlight.

 Most moles are harmless.
 However, sometimes they can develop into a form of skin cancer called malignant melanoma.
 If you notice new moles or existing moles that have changed shape, colour, size, height, or if they become irritated or start bleeding, then it’s important you go to your GP immediately to get them checked and removed if necessary.

 Verrucas are easily contracted through direct contact from a verruca to healthy skin.
 It is also possible to develop a verruca through contact with objects that have been touched by the infected skin, such as towels, shoes and socks.
 As verrucae are contagious, the best prevention is to treat them as soon as possible to avoid them spreading.

-In more sensitive areas, Birthmark Removal is described as feeling like the flick of an elastic band.
-The slight stinging sensation can be eased by applying a local anaesthetic cream.
+In more sensitive areas, birthmark removal is described as feeling like the flick of an elastic band.
 You may experience some redness and bruising in the area following treatment, but once this subsides you will see a permanent fading of your birthmark.

-Absolutely.
 The laser energy is selectively targeted to the faulty blood vessels or built-up pigment cells only, meaning that surrounding tissues are not affected and there is no lasting damage to the skin.
-Lasers have been used to remove birthmarks for years.
-We will ensure that the laser settings are safe and effective for your skin.
+Lasers have been used to remove birthmarks for years, and we will ensure that the laser settings are safe and effective for your skin.

 What Is A Mole?